中华人民共和国政府 | |

 ![]() |

-The Government of the People's Republic of China is an authoritarian political system in the People's Republic of China under the exclusive political leadership of the Chinese Communist Party (CCP).[2][3]
-It consists of legislative, executive, military, supervisory, judicial, and procuratorial branches.
-The constitutional head of government is premier, while the de facto top leader of government is General Secretary of the Communist Party.[4]
+The Government of the People's Republic of China is a unitary Marxist–Leninist one-party authoritarian political system under the Chinese Communist Party (CCP).[1][2]
+The government consists of legislative, executive, military, supervisory, judicial, and procuratorial branches.
+The constitutional head of government is the premier, while the de facto top leader of government is the CCP general secretary.[3][4]

 The State Council, also referred to as the Central People's Government, is China's executive organ headed by the Premier of China.
 Besides the Premier, the State Council has a variable number of Vice Premiers, five State Councilors (protocol equal of vice premiers but with narrower portfolios), the Secretary-General, and 26 ministers and other cabinet-level department heads.
 It consists of ministries and agencies with specific portfolios.
-The State Council presents most initiatives to the NPCSC for consideration after previous endorsement by the CCP's Politburo Standing Committee, which is headed by the CCP General Secretary.
-The NPC generally approves State Council policy, although will occasionally force revisions in proposed laws.
+The State Council presents most initiatives to the NPCSC for consideration after previous endorsement by the CCP's Politburo Standing Committee, which is headed by the CCP general secretary.

-China's judicial organs perform prosecutorial and court functions.
-China's courts are supervised by the Supreme People's Court (SPC), which is headed by the Chief Justice.
+China's judicial organs perform prosecutorial and court functions, but lack judicial independence.
+China's courts are supervised by the Supreme People's Court (SPC).
 The Supreme People's Procuratorate (SPP) is responsible for prosecutions and supervises procuracies at the provincial, prefecture, and county levels.
 At the same administrative ranking as the SPC and SPP, the National Supervisory Commission (NSC) was established in 2018 to investigate corruption within the CCP and state organs.

 Main article: Constitution of the People's Republic of China |